NHL Free Agency 2026 Tracker: Live Signings

 Live tracker activates noon ET, July 1, 2026.
 First confirmed signings appear here within minutes of announcement.

-Historical Frenzy Day Precedent: 2025 Numbers Set the Bar
+Historical Frenzy Day Precedent: The 2024 Record Sets the Bar

-Last July 1, the market produced the largest single-day spending event in NHL history.
+The July 1, 2024 frenzy set the modern single-day record, with more than $1 billion committed in one day; last July 1 was busy but quieter, as the bigger cap let teams re-sign their own.
 Mitch Marner's eight-year, $96 million Vegas signing alone accounted for nearly 10 percent of total day-one money committed, and Vegas had loaded $12 million of his cap hit before the ink dried.
 Jonathan Marchessault landed in Nashville at five years, $27.5 million ($5.5M AAV).
 Brady Skjei signed in Nashville at seven years, $49 million ($7M AAV).
 The Canucks' Hughes Lure extensions show how some teams locked in their core BEFORE July 1 hit, exactly to avoid the Frenzy Premium math.

 "More than 100 players changed teams.
 More than $1 billion was spent."